-Growing carrots in containers is an excellent project for early spring or fall.
-Carrots prefer cooler temperatures than those of summer.
+Growing carrots in containers is an excellent project for early spring or fall, as carrots prefer cooler temperatures than vegetables of summer.
 Planting a crop of container carrots during these seasons can result in a worthwhile harvest.
 You may hear that container grown carrots or carrots grown in the ground are difficult.
 While carrots can be considered finicky under some growing conditions, once you learn how to container grow carrots, you'll want to make them a regular planting.

 How to Grow Container Carrots